 An example of improper mulching.
 Don’t be guilty of creating mulch volcanoes like this one around your plants!

 - Plastic mulch comes in many colors for different purposes.
-Red mulch increases fruit yield in tomatoes, while blue does the same for potatoes, black heats up the soil, and silver or white reflect light and heat.
+Black plastic mulch will warm the soil more quickly in the spring and hold the warmth over night.
+This can make a big difference in short growing seasons.
+Red mulch increases fruit yield in tomatoes, while blue mulch does the same for potatoes.
+Silver or white mulch reflects light and heat.

 - Crushed stone, gravel, marble, or brick chips provide a permanent mulch around shrubs and trees.